 - Low Stock Warning Level:

 This level is the warning level for the SKU going out of stock.
 In this case, it is 15.

 This is the level after the reordered quantity is delivered in the warehouse.
 In this case, the number is 90.

-Now imagine doing this for all the SKUs in your catalogue.
+Now imagine doing this for all the SKUs in your catalog.
 In a supply chain, the above graph poses some difficult questions.
-The biggest dilemma that an organisation faces is related to the inventory levels for its products.
+The biggest dilemma that an organization faces is related to the inventory levels for its products.

 Every merchandiser wonders about these questions:

 Inventory forecasting is the process adopted to efficiently answer these challenges.